williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 At a high-level, this flow has the following steps:

-- Your application directs the browser to the Okta sign-in page, where the user authenticates
+- Your application directs the browser to the Okta Sign-In page, where the user authenticates
 - The browser receives an authorization code from your Okta authorization server
 - The authorization code is passed to your application
 - Your application sends this code to Okta, and Okta returns access and ID tokens, and optionally a refresh token